So, I walked into my room last night and looked at my bed and thought, What the heck? Honestly, I shouldn’t be surprised. It’s always the same issue.

 Then there’s the other problem completely unrelated to my clothes.
 Books.
 For some reason, my books keep snuggling up on my bed, and they’re crowding me.
 Just yesterday I found these four sneaking about under the sheets.
 I wonder who was hooking up with who (whom?)
 They all seem so different.

-I’ve just picked up this book again after a few years.
+I’ve just picked up this book after a few years away from it.
 It’s so well-written and humorous and helpful.
 Words Fail Me by Patricia T. O’Conner

 There’s so much room to grow as a writer, and I haven’t begun to master the craft.
 I love learning new techniques.
 I love getting advice on grammar and word choice, avoiding common pitfalls.
 Writing is a passion of mine, and I always want to make sure that I’m growing.
 I highly recommend this book.